 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Protection and Advocacy for Individuals with Mental Illness (PAIMI) Act of 1986, (42 USCA 10801 et seg).
-The Protection and Advocacy for Individuals with Mental Illness regulations (42 CFR 51.8), mandates that an Advisory Council (MIAC) exists to advise the Indiana Protection and Advocacy Services Commission concerning those policies and priorities that affect the rights of individuals with mental illness.
+The Protection and Advocacy for Individuals with Mental Illness regulations (42 CFR 51.8), mandate that an Advisory Council (MIAC) exists to advise the Indiana Protection and Advocacy Services Commission concerning those policies and priorities that affect the rights of individuals with mental illness.
 The Mental Illness Advisory Council (MIAC) helps the IPAS Commission best meet the needs of people with mental illness eligible under the PAIMI Program.

 The MIAC may have up to 10 members, appointed by the Commission.
 All members must be knowledgeable about mental illness, and must have demonstrated a substantial commitment to improving mental health services.
 Members of the MIAC serve for a three-year term.
 Members are prohibited from serving longer than five consecutive three-year terms.